libertyernie/CrosspostSharp/README.md

 from Weasyl and lets you post them to your Tumblr account, maintaining the title, description, and tags.

+Only visual submissions (artwork) are supported at this time.

 Requirements:

 * Windows Vista or higher